Analysis | Odds, picks and post positions for 2020 Kentucky Derby

 Jockey: Joe Talamo

-His best race was a second-place finish in the Ellis Park Derby at Ellis Park but he is still 0-for-5 in stakes races this year.
+His best race was a second-place finish in the Ellis Park Derby at Ellis Park but he is 0 for 5 in stakes races this year.

 No. 14 Winning Impression (50-1)